U.S. justices probe private company whistleblower protections

-WASHINGTON (Reuters) - Supreme Court justices on Tuesday signaled they may have some difficulty deciding whether employees at private firms that contract with public companies are subject to whistleblower protections.
+WASHINGTON, Nov 12 (Reuters) - U.S. Supreme Court justices on Tuesday signaled they may have some difficulty deciding whether employees at private firms that contract with public companies are subject to whistleblower protections.

 The justices appeared conflicted as they considered whether two whistleblowers are legally protected against retaliation after they raised concerns to their employer, Fidelity Investments parent FMR LLC, about how some mutual funds were being managed.
 Whistleblowers at public companies already are protected from employer retaliation.